Seat Leon Estate review

 Driving position and dashboard

-Our only complaint is that the Leon doesn’t have proper buttons and switches on its dashboard, it uses touch-sensitive pads instead.
+Our only complaint is that the Leon Estate doesn’t have proper buttons and switches on its dashboard, it uses touch-sensitive pads instead.
 You can’t find these by feel, so you have to look away from the road to check you’re not just pressing a random bit of the dashboard.
 That’s distracting at 30mph, let alone 70mph, and even then the pads don’t always register inputs.

 Visibility, parking sensors and cameras